CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-1-Introduction.md

 - Platform as a service (**PaaS**) -- a software stack ready for application use via the Internet (for example, a database server)
 - Infrastructure as a service (**IaaS**) -- servers or starge abailable over the Internet (for example, storage available for making backup copies of production data)

-These cloud-computing types are not discrete, as a cloud computing enviroment my provide a combination of several types.
+These cloud-computing types are not discrete, as a cloud computing environment my provide a combination of several types.
 Notice that both the cloud services and the cloud user interface are protected by a firewall.

 ## Another COPY of Summary in the Book

-- An operating system is software that manages the computer hardware, as well as providing an enviroment for application programs to run.
+- An operating system is software that manages the computer hardware, as well as providing an environment for application programs to run.
 - Interrupts are a key way in which hardware interacts with the operating system.
 A hardware device triggers an interrupt by sending a signal to the CPU to alert the CPU that some event requires attention.
 The interrupt is managed by the interrupt handler.
 - For a computer to do its job of executing programs, the programs must be in main memory, which is the only large storage area that the processor can access directly.
 - The main memory is usually a volatile storage device that loses its contents when power is turned off or lost.